 - Review diabetes related medications and attempt to establish a routine of regular follow up appointments for those patients with results above the targets for A1c and BP control.

-- Take a second blood pressure if the first is 140/90 or greater.
+- Take a 2nd blood pressure if the 1st is 140/90 or greater.

 Please contact anyone on the Quality Team with questions about the Diabetes outcomes or other Quality measures.